DuarteSJ/NoteIST/REPORT.md

 - Database Server: A MongoDB instance storing encrypted notes and user data

 ### 3. Security Challenge
-The primary security challenge involves implementing secure note sharing while maintaining:
+Security challenge A was the one chosen for our implementation which involves implementing secure note sharing while maintaining:
 - End-to-end encryption for personal and shared notes
-- Access control mechanisms for different user roles
+- Access control mechanisms for both viewers and editors
-- Version control with integrity verification
+- Version control with integrity verification for owner and collaborators
 - Authentication and authorization systems

 <!-- ## System Architecture